 The Great Con

 Blessed Are the Poor in Spirit

 Sermonette; #1287s; 18 minutes

 Daily Verse and Comment

-Sign up for the Berean: Daily Verse and Comment, and have Biblical truth delivered to your inbox.
+Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving each day.
+See what over 145,000 subscribers are already receiving.